blatant-trapdoor/Chisels-and-Bits-2/ROADMAP.md

 Beta 10 will add the remaining bit storages allowing you to use both liquids and coloured bits in your builds.
 - Adding the bit beaker; including adding full functionality to liquid bits
 - Adding the palette; including adding transparency to bits
-- GUIs for the bit bag, beaker and palette.

 #### b0.11.0
 Beta 11 will get blueprints added and maybe a prototype of the workshop.